Application Settings

 Section titled “Data Provenance and Versioning”These settings configure how the application handles data provenance and versioning, aligning with the W3C PROV Ontology.

-Setting | Description | Default |
+Environment Variable | Description | Default |

 ---|---|---|

 PRIMARY_SOURCE | Defines the default primary source (DOI/URL).
 This value is used for the prov:hadPrimarySource property.
-It’s used for the initial dataset import and proposed as the default when creating or modifying entities. | Required |
+It’s used for the initial dataset import and proposed as the default when creating or modifying entities | Required |

 DATASET_GENERATION_TIME | Specifies the creation timestamp for a pre-existing dataset.
-This value is used for the prov:generatedAtTime property in the initial historical snapshot. | Current time |
+This value is used for the prov:generatedAtTime property in the initial historical snapshot | Current time |

-URI Generation
+URI Generation and Counter Handling

 URI_GENERATOR